City accepts grant money for possible scooter and bike lanes

 City staff has been looking into and studying the concept for a long time.

-Transportation Director with the city is Mike Tann, who talked to council members on Tuesday.
+Mike Tann, the city’s transit director, talked to council members on Tuesday.

 It’s a pilot project that would take Douglas “down” to one lane in each direction from roughly Main Street to Union Station.
 A third lane would be in the middle for a turn lane.
 The bike and scooter lanes would be added closest to the sidewalks.